 This doesn’t hold up, since Baker is clearly not trying to explain how millions of starving concentration camp prisoners might have been liberated, but rather how they might never have been put there in the first place.
 Grimes takes comfort in the idea that the Allies fought to liberate persecuted minorities, even though this cozy bedtime story has never corresponded with historical fact.
 USA and Great Britain never made it their policy to combat Hitler’s openly racist domestic regime, instead standing by as Germany established and enforced horrifying racial laws several years before World War II began.
 Both nations refused frantic pleas to allow Hitler’s victims refuge.
 Once World War II began, the Allies did not make liberation or protection of oppressed minorities any part of their strategic agenda, and in fact Allied starvation blockades designed to frustrate German citizens unfortunately claimed oppressed minorities as unintended victims.
 When an enemy government is already intent on oppressing its minorities, are long-term starvation blockades really the best way to fight this enemy?
 Think about it.

-I don’t usually quote myself, but I’d like to refer to a post I wrote a few months ago
+I don’t usually quote myself, but I’d like to refer to a post I wrote a few months ago on a similar subject:

 The hyperbole that surrounds America’s glory in World War II was really made clear to me when I was recently arguing with a friend about why I should love the American military unquestioningly.
 “The American military saved your ass in World War II!” he said.
 “The Jews would have been slaughtered if it wasn’t for us!”